corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cluster-admin/_index.md

 ### Metrics

 Corda workers expose metrics to provide a better insight into the system as a whole.
-These metrics are exposed as [prometheus](https://prometheus.io/) compatible HTTP endpoints that can be consumed by a collector and visualization tool of choice.
+These metrics are exposed as [Prometheus](https://prometheus.io/)-compatible HTTP endpoints that can be consumed by a collector and visualization tool of choice.
 For more information, see [Metrics]({{< relref "../../deploying-operating/observability/metrics/_index.md" >}}).